reefactor/brainfood_reference/startup_playbook.md

 ### Leap of faith

-> Starting a startup has been "figured out".
-Its not a frontier anymore, there's already a playbook for that Any Capital and Advice is commoditized over time.
-> The only advantage/moat is a network effect
-> -- Sam Altman

 > You've got to jump off the cliff and build your wings on the way down
 > ― Ray Bradbury